nathanael-fijalkow/games_book/8_Imperfect/finite_duration.md

 \geq \val_N\enspace,
 $$

-where the first equalities are applications of Lemma~\ref{lem:impinffinite}
-and the inequality is by optimality of $\Sigma^\sharp$.
+where the first equalities are applications of {prf:ref}`8-lem:impinffinite` and the inequality is by optimality of $\Sigma^\sharp$.
 Symmetrically,
 $\tau^\sharp=\Phi'(T^\sharp)$ guarantees